-Panera dropping Charged Lemonade, after multiple wrongful death lawsuits
+Panera dropping Charged Lemonade after multiple wrongful death lawsuits

 New York (CNN) — Panera Bread is eliminating Charged Lemonade from its menu, the caffeinated beverage that has sparked multiple lawsuits and caused a public relations nightmare for the company.